 Audacity is an open source, rock solid audio recorder and editor for Mac.
 The current version still works on PowerPC machines.
 You don’t really need anything more than this great app to capture audio, modify it, save it in various formats, and enjoy life doing podcasting or basic recording.
 Go for it.

 Amadeus Pro is another solid option for recording and manipulating audio files.
 It bills itself as a multitrack audio recorder.
 Very robust and very solid.
-I use version 1.5.5, but it appears version 2 is still compatible with PowerPC Macs.
+I use version 1.5.5, but it appears version 2.0.8 was the last compatible with PowerPC Macs.